Political Science 3300

 Simon

-Patriotism,, and Public Mourning", American Political Science Review,
+and Public Mourning", American

-May 2007, Vol. 101, No. 2, pp. 195-208.
+101, No. 2, pp. 195-208.

 Texas State University permalink.
 A

-valid Texas State University User Name and password are
+valid Texas State University User Name and password are required

-required for access.
+for access.

-article, "Simon Stow operates in the
+In his article, "Simon Stow operates in the long standing tradition of using

-long standing tradition of using political theory to enrich our
+political theory to enrich our understanding of important

-understanding of important contemporary events". ("Notes
+contemporary events". ("Notes from the

-from the Editor", American Political Science Review,
+Editor", American Political Science Review, May

-May 2007, Vol. 101, No. 2, p. v.) [boldface added]
+2007, Vol. 101, No. 2, p. v.) [boldface added]

-Stow offers observations on Pericles' famous
+Stow offers observations on

-"Each [model] generates a particular patriotic perspective: one
+generates a particular patriotic perspective: one unquestioning

-to the latter model while the September 2002 commemoration for those
+the latter model while the September 2002 commemoration for those

 who perished at the World Trade Center corresponds to the former.

-Note: At the end of
+Note: At the end

-his article, after a disclaimer, Stow refers to the suggestions of
+of his article, after a disclaimer, Stow refers to the suggestions

-unpersuasive and even objectionable.
+suggestions unpersuasive and even objectionable.

 Simon